Oppai-Dragon/bot/README.md

 ### Adding new bots

 Let the bot's name be Li.
-You need to create a folder in src/Bot/Li and the file src/Bot/Li/Li.json in it.
+You need to create a folder in src/configs/Li and the file src/configs/Li/Li.json in it.
 And fill it in according to other <Bot>.json.
+And add name of file in .gitignore.
+For exporting git repository create src/configs/<Bot>/<Bot>.Overall.json and remove values which inizializating you, like access_token.

 ## Packages